-When reviewing the students who have completed at least 30 units, the African American students are the least successful race/ethnic group on campus.
+When reviewing the data on students who have completed at least 30 units, the African American students are the least successful among the rest of racial/ethnic group on campus.

-There was no difference found between male and female students.
+There was no difference found between male and female students in 30-Units Completion rates.